Tue, Mar 24th - 4:37PM

 PERSEVERANCE OF THE SAINTS.

 Calvinism says once saved always saved.
-Consider a few problems with the
+While both sides of the debate can be

-doctrine of unconditional eternal security:
+with the doctrine of unconditional eternal security:

 · “For God so loved the world, that he gave